United Nations Association: Aims and description

-There are currently 95 UNAs around the world.
-The secretariat for the World Federation of United Nations Associations is located in Geneva and New York.
+As of November 2025, there are over 100 UNAs around the world.
+The secretariat for WFUNA is located in Geneva and New York.

 Film festival

 The UNA holds a yearly international documentary film festival in Palo Alto called the "United Nations Association Film Festival" (UNAFF).
-The festival was founded in 1998 to commemorate the 50th anniversary of the Universal Declaration of Human Rights and is one of the oldest film festivals specifically for documentary films only in the United States.
+The festival was founded in 1998 to commemorate the 50th anniversary of the Universal Declaration of Human Rights, and is one of the oldest film festivals specifically for only documentary films in the United States.